This article examines three different industry players that require biospecimen suppliers to meet their human tissue procurement needs.

 Recognising the biosample access problems of SMEs in the UK has been crucial.
 Yet, we should realise that this is not only a problem in the UK.
 Indeed biotech companies around the world have great difficulty in finding suitable biospecimen suppliers.

 Unlike pharma companies, small biotech companies do not have large budgets.
 Nor do they have large teams of sample procurement staff.
 They have generally not had time to develop networks for biospecimen procurement.
-Furthermore, they do not have access to clinical trials.
+Furthermore, early-stage biotechs do not have direct access to clinical trials.
 So the fact biotechs have difficulty sourcing biosamples is perhaps not surprising.
 The question is, what can we do to improve the situation for biotechs?

 - Why Academic / Hospital Biobanks Should Provide Biosamples to Industry